Namlamron/McManager/README.md

 1. Make your changes on your development computer
 2. Test thoroughly
 3. Commit and push to your Git repository
-4. Pull updates on your server using `update.bat`
+4. Pull updates on your server manually with `git pull`

 ---

-For detailed deployment and update instructions, see [DEPLOYMENT.md](DEPLOYMENT.md).